Samvatsari

 Saṃvatsari (संवत्सरी) (lit.
-Annual Day or fig. Forgiveness Day) is the last day of Paryushana Shwetambar sect of Jainism.
-It falls on Shukla Panchami each year in the Jain calendar month of Bhadrapada, somewhere between the middle of August and September in the Gregorian calendar.
+Annual Day or fig. Forgiveness Day) is the last day of Paryushana according to the Śvetāmbara sect of Jainism.
+It falls on Shukla Choth each year in the Jain calendar month of Bhadrapada, somewhere between the middle of August and September in the Gregorian calendar.

-On this day, Jains forgive and seek forgiveness for their mistakes committed knowingly or unknowingly from all the living beings.
+On this day, Jains forgive and seek forgiveness for their mistakes committed, knowingly or unknowingly, on all the living beings.
 A yearly, elaborate penitential retreat called "samvatsari pratikramana" is performed on this day.
 After the pratikramana, Jains seek forgiveness from all the creatures of the world, including friends and relatives by uttering the phrase — Micchami Dukkadam or its variants like "Khamau Sa", "Uttam Kshama" or "Khamat Khamna".

 Etymology

 Samvatsari is derived Sanskrit language.
 Samvatsara refers to a "year" in Vedic literature such as the Rigveda and other ancient texts.
 Thus, Samvatsari literally refers to a day that comes annually.

 Customs and Traditions

 As a matter of ritual, they personally greet their friends and relatives Micchami Dukkadam.
-No private quarrel or dispute may be carried beyond Saṃvatsarī and messages, telephone calls are made to the outstation friends and relatives asking their forgiveness.
+No private quarrel or dispute may be carried beyond Saṃvatsarī and messages, telephone calls are made to the outstation friends and relatives, asking their forgiveness.

 Being the holiest day of the Jain calendar, many Jains observe a complete fast on this day.